rbw/redap/README.rst

 -------
 Adding LDAP support to an application can be a time-consuming, tedious and complex task.

-Redap adds an abstraction layer on top of LDAP, in its own little habitat—or micro-service, if you will—providing flexibility, customizability and simplicity.
+Redap adds a layer on top of LDAP, in its own little habitat—or micro-service, if you will—providing flexibility, customizability and simplicity.

 Features